CIS565-Fall-2015/Project5-GLSL-Ray-Marcher/README.md

 that you would like to implement, please **contact us first** (preferably on the mailing list).

+## Write-up

+For each feature (required or extra), include a screenshot which clearly shows that feature in action.
+Briefly describe the feature and mention which reference(s) you used.

 ### Analysis

 * Provide an analysis comparing naive ray marching with sphere tracing